jalalah/389Rfall18/week/4/writeup/README.md

 The reason everything has to be within one string is because the server kicks you out after receiving a single input (that is how Krueger constructed his shell).

 I leveraged this vulnerability by creating a Python script.
+The script creates an interactive shell on the Cornerstone Airline's server.
+The scropt can be found [here](https://github.com/jalalah/389Rfall18/blob/master/week/4/shell.py).

 ## Layout Of The Script